Chirality transitions in a system of active flat spinners: Materials and experimental methods

+We describe in this section the experimental methods.
+Additional experimental results and data, together with a description of experiments movies are provided in the Supplementary Material file and in an external data set \cite{suppl}.

-The particles used in our experiments are 3D-printed polylactic acid (PLA) disks of diameter $\sigma=72.5~\mathrm{mm}$ and height $h=6~\mathrm{mm}$ and they have 14 oblique blades that generate a clock-wise sppining as upflow passes through the disk (see Figure \ref{fig:distributions}~\textbf{a}).
+The particles we used in our experiments are 3D-printed polylactic acid (PLA) disks of diameter $\sigma=72.5~\mathrm{mm}$ and height $h=6~\mathrm{mm}$ and they have 14 oblique blades that generate a clock-wise spinning as an air flow passes through the disk (see Figure~\ref{fig:distributions}~(a)).
 The rotors are located on top of a perforated steel sheet ($3~\mathrm{mm}$ diameter holes in a hexagonal pattern, with a $3~\mathrm{mm}$ spacing), this grid has been carefully leveled and is mounted on a box that guides an adjustable air current, generated by a fan and homogeneized by means of a polyurethane foam layer; uniformity of the airflow is verified with an anemometer and local deviations are found to be within $\pm 5~\%$ of the averaged value; mean air flows ranged from $2.2$ to $3.2~\mathrm{m/s}$.
 Our disks are contained inside a circular PLA border of $725~\mathrm{mm}$ diameter.
-We have recorded a total of 120 experiments, carefully varying the parameters (density and air current), each realization consists of two movies (filmed with a Phantom VEO 410L high-speed camera), the first with a duration of $27.75~\mathrm{s}$ recorded at 900 frames per second and used for measuring particles self-rotation speed, and a second take of $\sim 100~\mathrm{s}$ at 250 fps from which we calculate vorticity and other whole-system properties.
-Positions are calculated using a modified version of Crocker and Grier algorithm \cite{Crocker1996}, obtaining a spatial resolution of around $0.05~\%$ of the particle diameter.
-Meanwhile, spinner angular velocities were found using a custom method based on tracking blade luminosity.